South Milford

-South Milford is a village and civil parish located in the Selby District, in the county of North Yorkshire, England.
+South Milford is a village and civil parish in the county of North Yorkshire, England.
 The civil parish includes the hamlet of Lumby, located south-west of the main village.

 The village was historically part of the West Riding of Yorkshire until 1974.

 Traditionally an agricultural village, the population has recently boomed due to housing development.
 South Milford is now generally considered a commuter village for nearby towns and cities because of the local motorway network, including the A1(M), M1 and M62.
 Still, South Milford maintains links with the local farming community.

-Overview
+History

+Milford is first recorded in 963 as on niy senford, which means Mylenforda, or mill on the ford.
+The name derives from Anglo-Saxon, and though it predates the Domesday Book, it is not explicitly mentioned, though North Milford near Kirkby Wharfe is.

+The mill was located in the north of the parish on Mill Dike, the body of water which separates South Milford from Sherburn.
+The watercourse runs from Micklefield to Sherburn and eventually falls into the Ouse at Cawood.

-South Milford is served by South Milford railway station, part of the Leeds and Selby Railway.
-It has been in operation since 1834.
+South Milford is served by South Milford railway station, part of the Leeds and Selby Railway - a line that runs west/east across the north of the village.
+It has been in operation since 1834 and provides a service between Leeds, Selby and Hull.
+South Milford lies at the convergence of several lines, and was an important staging post in coal traffic between the pits and the power stations in the Aire Valley.
+Another station, Milford Junction, was located on lines running north/south, but this closed in 1904, being replaced by Monk Fryston, which closed in 1959.

 Steeton Hall

 Steeton Hall Gateway is a listed ancient monument and is protected by English Heritage.
 It is situated about 1.5 mi west of South Milford.
 The gateway originally served a large hall, which was demolished and replaced by a house, which has since been converted into several dwellings.
 The gateway dates from the 15th century, and is one of four such structures which marked the corners of the estate.
 It has two arched passages, the large one in the centre to allow horsemen and carriages through and the smaller one to the left for footmen.

 There are a spiral staircase which leads into a large room above the arch and a number of shields and coats of arms surrounding the structure.

 Steeton Hall Gateway has been described as a "fair and stately structure in the brave days of old".